Alcyone (star)

+Alcyone /æl'sai@niː/, is a blue-white giant star and the brightest star in the Pleiades open cluster.
+At apparent magnitude 2.87, it is also the third-brightest star in the Taurus constellation.
+The star has the Bayer designation Eta Tauri, Latinized from η Tauri and abbreviated Eta Tau or η Tau.
+It is about 440 light-years distant.

 Nomenclature

 Eta Tauri is the star's Bayer designation.
 The name Alcyone originates in Greek mythology; she is one of the seven daughters of Atlas and Pleione known as the Pleiades.
 In 2016, the International Astronomical Union (IAU) organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alcyone for this star.
 It is now so entered in the IAU Catalog of Star Names.

 In Chinese, 昴宿 (Mǎo Xiù), meaning Hairy Head, refers to an asterism consisting Alcyone, Electra, Taygeta, Asterope, Maia, Merope, and Atlas.
 Consequently, the Chinese name for Alcyone itself is 昴宿六 (Mǎo Xiù liù), "the Sixth Star of Hairy Head".

-Physical Properties
+Physical properties

-Alcyone Is a blue-white B-type giant, similar the other bright B-type stars in the Pleiades cluster.
-With an apparent magnitude of +2.87 (absolute magnitude = −2.39), it is the brightest and most luminous star in the Pleiades.
+Alcyone is a blue-white B-type giant, similar to the other bright B-type stars in the Pleiades cluster.
+With an apparent magnitude of +2.87 and absolute magnitude of −2.39, it is the brightest and most luminous star in the Pleiades.
 The spectral type of B7IIIe indicates that emission lines are present in its spectrum.
 Like many Be stars, Alcyone has created a gaseous disk flung into orbit around the star from its equator.